Ciobi0212/sign-language-recognition/README.md

 # ASL Translator & Recognizer

 Welcome to the ASL Translator & Recognizer repository!
-This project is a result of our participation (team Signify) in the Hackathon InnovationLabs2024.
-It aims to bridge communication gaps by leveraging technology to interpret and translate American Sign Language (ASL).
+This project is a demonstrative demo as a result of our participation (team Signify) in the Hackathon InnovationLabs2024.

 ## About the Project